JustinUrf/pizza-parlor/README.md

 ## Describe: PizzaParlor.prototype.assignId, function();

-Test: It should iterate the pizzaParlor's Id by 1 and return its current id.
+Test: It should iterate the pizzaParlor's Id by 1 and return its current id when called by the function addPizza

-code : Address
+code : pizzaParlor.addPizza(pizza)

-Expected Output : 1,
+Expected Output : pizzaParlor {

+  this.pizzas = {1:pizza}

+  this.currentId = 1;

+}